puppetlabs/puppet-docs/source/puppet/4.1/reference/environments_creating.markdown

 You should do the following to ensure this is present:

 * Make sure you set `default_manifest = $confdir/manifests` in [puppet.conf][].
 This will provide the necessary code to any environments that don't override their main manifest in [environment.conf][].
-* If any environments DO provide their own main manifests, make sure you copy this code from the `/etc/puppetlabs/puppet/manifests/site.pp` file into some file in their manifests directory.
+* If any environments **do** provide their own main manifests, make sure you copy this code from the `/etc/puppetlabs/puppet/manifests/site.pp` file into some file in their manifests directory.

-### Modulepath Includes `/opt/puppet/share/puppet/modules`
+### Modulepath Includes `/opt/puppetlabs/puppet/modules`

-The [modulepath][] **must** include the `/opt/puppet/share/puppet/modules` directory, since PE uses modules in that directory to configure orchestration and other features.
+The [modulepath][] **must** include the `/opt/puppetlabs/puppet/modules` directory, since PE uses modules in that directory to configure orchestration and other features.

-* If you **upgraded** from a previous version of PE instead of doing a fresh install, make sure to set `basemodulepath = $confdir/modules:/opt/puppet/share/puppet/modules` in [puppet.conf][].
+* If you **upgraded** from a previous version of PE instead of doing a fresh install, make sure to set `basemodulepath = $codedir/modules:/opt/puppetlabs/puppet/modules` in [puppet.conf][].
 This will include the system modules in the **default** modulepath for every environment.
-If you installed PE 3.8 from scratch, this path is already set by default.
+If you installed PE 3.8 or higher from scratch, this path is already set by default.
-* If you use [environment.conf][] to override the modulepath (see below), make sure it includes either `$basemodulepath` or `/opt/puppet/share/puppet/modules`.
+* If you use [environment.conf][] to override the modulepath (see below), make sure it includes either `$basemodulepath` or `/opt/puppetlabs/puppet/modules`.

 Allowed Environment Names